obaland/vfiler.vim/README.md

 ```

 ### More details
-vfiler has various other customization mechanisms.<br>
+vfiler.vim has various other customization mechanisms.<br>
 - see: [Customization](https://github.com/obaland/vfiler.vim/blob/main/doc/vfiler.md#customization)

 ## Extension plugins
-There are also some extension plugins for vfiler.<br>
+There are also some extension plugins for vfiler.vim.<br>
 Please use it as you like.
 - [obaland/vfiler-column-devicons](https://github.com/obaland/vfiler-column-devicons)
 - [obaland/vfiler-fzf](https://github.com/obaland/vfiler-fzf)